About the course

 How to apply

 Admission to the MSc in Major Programme Management is administered directly by the Saïd Business School.
-To apply and for further details about the course, its requirement and deadline(s), please see the SBS webpage on how to apply for the MSc in Major Programme Management.
+To apply and for further details about the course, its requirements and deadlines, please see the Saϊd Business School webpage on how to apply for the MSc in Major Programme Management.